jack-mil/ER-Simulator/README.md

 Max and Min rooms empty during simulation?

 ## Questions ##
-Can we run faster than 1 second per minute?
+Can we run faster than 1 second per minute? : YES

 Output all at end or throughout?
 (Maybe put details to a log file, general updates and final analysis to std.in?)